reyemtm/getbounds/source/_drafts/2022-02-23-Vector-Tile-Creation.md

  - No support for multiple files (not yet)
  - Support for large files dependent on available memory (Node setting)
  - Tile creation uses the same library used in Mapbox GL JS <= v1.3.0
+ - Output a directory of folders or an `.mbtile` sqlite file.